Billy Lewis Brooks

-Billy Lewis Brooks (born 1943) is an American jazz percussion player.
+Billy Lewis Brooks (born Billie Lee Lewis; 25 May 1943 – 21 August 2023) was an American jazz percussionist and flautist.

+Biography

 Brooks moved to Europe in 1964.
+From 1972 until his retirement in 2008 he taught percussion at the Swiss Jazz School in Bern, Switzerland, which was later part of the Bern Academy of Arts.

+In 1966, Brooks played in the quartet of Swedish trombonist Eje Thelin.
 At the beginning of 1970's, he founded the group El Babaku with the bass player Bert Thompson in Berlin, recording one album, Live At The Jazz Galerie, in 1971 for the MPS label.

-He appeared on two albums with Fritz Pauer: Fritz Pauer-Live At The Berlin Jazz Galerie (with Jimmy Woode) and Water Plants.
+He appeared on two albums with Fritz Pauer: Live At The Berlin "Jazz Galerie" (with Jimmy Woode; 1970) and Water Plants (1977).
 Other appearances and collaborations include those with the Slide Hampton/Joe Haider Orchestra, Tete Montoliu and Núria Feliu, Benny Bailey, Miriam Klein, Nathan Davis, Duško Gojković, Philip Catherine and Ximo Tebar.

+Brooks died in Germany on 21 August 2023.